Tron Lightcycle Power Run

 Tron Lightcycle Power Run (stylized as TRON Lightcycle Power Run; 创极速光轮) and Tron Lightcycle / Run (stylized as TRON Lightcycle / Run) are semi-enclosed, launched roller coasters at Shanghai Disneyland and at Magic Kingdom in Walt Disney World.
 Based on the Tron franchise, the first incarnation opened at Shanghai Disneyland on June 16, 2016.
 A nearly identical installation opened at Magic Kingdom in Walt Disney World on April 4, 2023.
 Both are in the Tomorrowland themed areas at each park.

-Inspired primarily by the second film, Tron: Legacy (2010), attraction features a motorbike seat design themed as lightcycles from the films.
+Inspired primarily by the second film, Tron: Legacy (2010), the attraction features a motorbike seat design themed as lightcycles from the films.
 Each coaster reaches a maximum speed of nearly 60 mph, taking riders on a series of twists and turns through a layout resembling the video game grid depicted in the film series.

 History

 The Shanghai Disneyland ride debuted along with the rest of the park on June 16, 2016.

 The Magic Kingdom version was first announced at the D23 Expo on July 15, 2017, as part of the unveiling of 23 improvements to Disney Parks, including 4 new rides across the theme parks.
 The ride's construction began in February 2018 with land clearing.
 It was originally scheduled to open for Walt Disney World's 50th anniversary in fall 2021, but due to the outbreak of the COVID-19 pandemic, the opening date had to be postponed.
 On September 11, 2022, it was announced at the D23 Expo that the Tron Lightcycle / Run attraction was scheduled to be opened by spring 2023, as part of the "Disney 100 Years of Wonder" celebration.
 On January 10, 2023, it was announced that the Magic Kingdom coaster would open on April 4, 2023.
 The ride had previews from February 6 to March 3, 2023, exclusively for Walt Disney World cast members.

 In August 2025, during the Destination D23 showcase, it was announced that a new overlay inspired by Tron: Ares (featuring red lighting and music by Nine Inch Nails) would be coming to the attraction for a limited time beginning on September 15, 2025 at the Walt Disney World Resort and September 16, 2025 at the Shanghai Disney Resort.
-In this version of the attraction, the Master Control Program has infected the system and demands guests use the hijacked lightcycles to further spread his code through the Grid.
+The overlay was ended on January 20, 2026, when the Florida version of the attraction returned to the regular version at Magic Kingdom.
+The Shanghai version also reverted back to the original in early 2026.
+In this version of the attraction, the Master Control Program has infected the system and demands guests to use the hijacked lightcycles to further spread his code through the Grid.